 Who has to file an Annual Expense Report?

 Principal/Public Body – The annual report may be completed by the designated lobbyist/designated public lobbyist OR a representative/employee of the Principal/Public Body who can attest to the truthfulness of the document.

-A principal/public body that no longer engages in lobbying may submit a termination statement with the Secretary of State’s Office and must include the final annual report.
+A principal/public body that no longer engages in lobbying may submit a termination statement with the Secretary of State's Office.
+A termination statement must include the principal/public body's final annual report.

 Once the principal or public body submits the termination statement, all associated lobbyists will become inactive until their registration expires, unless the lobbyist is actively registered with other principal/public bodies.

 Failure to renew your registration will not automatically terminate you as a Principal, Public Body or Lobbyist.
 A termination statement and the final expenditure report are still required to be filed.